Feucs/cloudcomputing/README.md

 ## Middlewares/APIs that We Used to Interconnect Different Software Tools in Our App

 <p>
- We need to install “MIT AI2 Companion” into our smartphone to connect the program that we did in MIT App Inventor.
+ We install “MIT AI2 Companion” into our smartphone to develop and test the application.Besides,we use spreadsheet to act as a database storage for the system.
 </p>